DominicMashak/Molecular-Evolution/TUTORIAL.md

 bash run_dft.sh
 (first test)

-Result should be 6,101.47 a.u.
+Beta mean result should be 6.101466e+03 or 6,101.47 a.u.
+HOMO-LUMO gap should be 3.767602 eV
+Total energy should be -491.949483 a.u.
-(Hopefully, the calculation took under 10 minutes)
+(Hopefully, the calculation took around 10 or fewer minutes)

 cd ..